 Vector artwork maps are easy to customise using industry standard vector graphics editing software.

 We do not supply this software, but you can download free or trial versions.

-Maproom maps are easy to customize using standard vector graphics editing software such as Adobe Illustrator.
-Experienced professional graphic designers will fully appreciate the careful layering of many thousands of vector paths and anchor points, which allow for easy selections and rapid changes to stroke and fill styles, plus custom plottings and labels, or hiding of unwanted elements.
+Above all we recommend Adobe Illustrator® for editing our downloadable maps.
+Experienced professional graphic designers will fully appreciate the careful layering of many thousands of vector paths and anchor points, which allow for one-click selections and rapid changes to stroke and fill styles, plus custom plottings and labels, or hiding of unwanted elements.

-When you have edited your map in the vector program, you save it to PDF, JPEG, PNG or GIF if it is destined for the web, or TIF, EPS, JPEG or high-resolution PDF if it is destined for print.
+When you have edited your map, you save it to PDF, JPEG, PNG or GIF if it is destined for the web, or TIF, EPS, JPEG or high-resolution PDF if it is destined for print.

 Adobe Illustrator® (RECOMMENDED)

 Illustrator is the graphics industry standard for vector artwork.
 Maproom base maps are created in Illustrator, and you have the greatest range of options when editing in Illustrator, including easy layer selections.
-You can usually download a fully functioning copy of Illustrator on a FREE 30-day trial at Adobe.com, or subscribe to Illustrator from about £18 per month on an annual plan, or about £27 for a single month on Adobe’s Creative Cloud program.
-Every Maproom map is supplied with an Illustrator (ai) format, and we recommend this software above all others for both easy and advanced editing.
+You can usually download a fully functioning copy of Illustrator on a FREE trial at Adobe.com, or subscribe to Illustrator from about £20 per month on an annual plan, or about £30 for a single month on Adobe’s monthly plan.
+We recommend this software above all others for both easy and advanced editing.